raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/bottom-bar-navigation.md

 }
 ```
 :::note
-The above `appDestination()` is just a handy generated extension function when in "singlemodule" mode (read about configurations [here](../codegenconfigs)).
+The above `appCurrentDestinationAsState()` is just a handy generated extension function when in "singlemodule" mode (read about configurations [here](../codegenconfigs)) that returns a Compose State of the current `Destination` equivalent to `NavController.currentDestinationAsState()` of the core library except that it returns the sealed version of `DestinationSpec`.
-It internally uses `NavBackStackEntry.destination(navGraph: NavGraphSpec)` from the core library, so if you have a multi-module app, you can use that method instead to get the destination spec corresponding to a given `NavBackStackEntry` in a given `NavGraphSpec` (you can just use the root one that contains all destinations in its tree).
+Same for `startAppDestination` (generated in "singlemodule" mode) vs `startDestination` (core library).

+Given the nature of Compose State, it initally is null so we just consider our start destination when that is the case.
 :::

 **Finally, use the Composable on your Scaffold's `bottomBar` slot**